 The chairs are distributed in a spoon shape at the orchestra level and into the tiered gallery that stands above the hall.

 The ceiling is made of reinforced concrete reticular structures that are visible and original of their epoch, and go through the hall into the proscenium.

 The acoustic shell-shaped proscenium is 20 meter wide.

-On November the 28th 2001, the Major of Milano Gabriele Albertini called the square in front of the the Auditorium Largo Gustav Mahler, to give more worth to the musical culture that the Verdi Orchestra of Milano improved during the last years.Â
+On November 28th 2001, the Mayor of Milan, Gabriele Albertini, renamed square in front of the Auditorium Largo Gustav Mahler, to honor the Giuseppe Verdi Symphony Orchestra of Milan's impact on the musical culture of Milan.